vasily-kartashov/vasily-kartashov.github.io/_posts/2015-11-09-simple-twitter-bot-in-perl.md

 tags: perl twitter
 ---

-Let's write a simple twitter bot that publishes flash cards containing an Indonesian (because why not, they're neighbours) and an English word.
-And let's do that once an hour.
+are you looking for a fun project to try out?
+How about creating a twitter bot that publishes flashcards with Indonesian and English words?
+And let's make it even more fun by setting it to run once an hour.

-First thing first download the list of the most used words, for example from [101languages](http://www.101languages.net/indonesian/most-common-indonesian-words/).
-The file should look like following
+First things first, let's gather a list of the most commonly used words in Indonesian, you can find it on sites like [101languages](http://www.101languages.net/indonesian/most-common-indonesian-words/).
+Once you have the list, it should look something like this:

     itu     it
     akan    will